sagemathinc/cocalc/notes/final_push.md

 ----

+[ ] (2:00?) idea -- bake in chunking messages over sockjs so we can send huge messages without reset and without stopping other messages; thus can edit large files.

 [ ] (1:00?) code execution needs another state: "w" for waiting.
 E.g., 2 cells, one with sleep(5) and the next with sleep(5) make this clear.